-The non-intrusive SI measure that is proposed in this paper is intended to be designed to evaluate the speech intelligibility that a listener with hearing loss would experience from noisy reverberant signal processed through hearing aid processing algorithms.
+The non-intrusive SI measure that is proposed in this paper aims to evaluate speech intelligibility.
+Specifically, the SI of a listener with hearing loss when exposed to a noisy reverberant signal processed through some hearing aid processing algorithms.
 The measure is computed from the audiogram of the target listener and the processed binaural signal $y_m(n)$, where n and $m \in [0, 1]$ denote the sample and channel index, respectively.
-This computation is done in three steps that are presented in the following subsections.
+This computation is done in three steps, presented in the following subsections.